 More than 500 tanneries in three districts of India were charged with polluting some 16,000 hectares of agricultural land and contributing to drought conditions that were “not due to failure of monsoon or other natural causes termed as Act of God, but … purely man-made.”16

 How Leather Production Harms People

 The toxic groundwater near tanneries has caused health problems for residents in surrounding areas.
-The U.S. Centers for Disease Control and Prevention found that the incidence of leukemia among residents near one tannery in Kentucky was five times the national average.(17) Arsenic, a common tannery chemical, has long been associated with lung cancer in workers who are exposed to it on a regular basis.(18) Several studies have established links between sinus and lung cancers and the chromium used in tanning.
-Studies of leather-tannery workers in Sweden and Italy found cancer risks “between 20% and 50% above [those] expected.”(19)
+The U.S. Centers for Disease Control and Prevention found that the incidence of leukemia among residents near one tannery in Kentucky was five times the national average.17 Arsenic is only one of a number of common tannery chemicals that has been associated with various cancers in workers who are exposed to them on a regular basis.18 Studies of leather-tannery workers in Sweden and Italy found cancer risks “between 20% and 50% above [those] expected.19

 Above all, the process of turning skin into leather is cruel to animals, some of whom are slaughtered as babies, spend their entire lives in confinement, or are skinned or boiled alive for their hides.
 For more information, please see PETA’s leather factsheet.

 Without human interference, sheep grow just enough wool to protect themselves from temperature extremes.
 The invention of shears led humans to breed sheep for continuous fleece, and subsequently, land has been cleared and trees have been cut down to make room for grazing sheep, which has led to increased soil salinity, erosion, and decreased biodiversity.